Table of Contents

 a.
 In this, the entire area is divided into hexagonal patterns.

 b.
-Three roads meet the built-up area boundary by the sides of the hexagons at every corner of the hexagon which can be further divided in suitable sizes.
+Three roads meet the built-up area boundary by the sides of the hexagons at every corner of the hexagon, which can be further divided into suitable sizes.

 6. Minimum Travel Pattern

-In this, the city centre is connected with suburban centres and neighbour centres with the shortest roads.
-To make road short; road alignment is made straight.
+The city center is connected with suburban and neighboring centers with the shortest roads.
+To make the road short, the road alignment is made straight.

 We are sorry that this post was not useful for you!